Anish87/sqmodwiki/Algorithm/Collect/Pickup/Function.SqCollect.Pickup.TagEquals.md

 # Description

-Collect into a container all the active Pickup entity instances that have a tag equal to the specified value.
+Collect into a container all the active [SqPickup](Class.SqPickup) instances that have a tag equal to the specified value.

 # Specifications